golemfactory/gwasm-runner/Tutorial.md

 `cp /root/mandelbrot/out.png /data/mandelbrot.png`

 At this point, the `out.png` file should be visible in host filesystem, and viewable with your preferred image viewer.

+## 4. Other examples

+In the developer's Image you can find other examples of gWasm projects:
+  - /hello - The Hello World example, presented in this tutorial,
+  - /mandelbrot - The Mandelbrot example, presented in this tutorial,
+  - /aes-cracker - A *very* interesting example, which includes a *prize* for those worthy explorers who are willing to join their forces and break the code... ;)